Orden4/WCSharp/Docs/WCSharp.Missiles/WCSharp.Missiles.HomingMissile.FlightMode.md

 `Default` 0

-Default value prior to the missile being launched.
+Default value prior to the missile being launched\.

-Will automatically change to [FollowTerrain](WCSharp.Missiles.HomingMissile.FlightMode.md#WCSharp.Missiles.HomingMissile.FlightMode.FollowTerrain 'WCSharp.Missiles.HomingMissile.FlightMode.FollowTerrain').
+Will automatically change to [FollowTerrain](WCSharp.Missiles.HomingMissile.FlightMode.md#WCSharp.Missiles.HomingMissile.FlightMode.FollowTerrain 'WCSharp\.Missiles\.HomingMissile\.FlightMode\.FollowTerrain').

+<a name='WCSharp.Missiles.HomingMissile.FlightMode.FollowTerrain'></a>

+`FollowTerrain` 1

+The missile will follow the height of the terrain\.

 <a name='WCSharp.Missiles.HomingMissile.FlightMode.Direct'></a>

 `Direct` 2

-The missile will ignore the height of the terrain.
+The missile will ignore the height of the terrain\.

-<a name='WCSharp.Missiles.HomingMissile.FlightMode.FollowTerrain'></a>

-`FollowTerrain` 1

-The missile will follow the height of the terrain.